-FIND RESOURCES ABOUT: Teaching about diabetes, how to read food labels, how to have a healthy diet with low cost/food bank foods, engaging youth in food system issues, teaching youth cooking classes, and much more.
+FIND RESOURCES ABOUT: Teaching about diabetes, how to read food labels, how to nourish oneself with low cost/food bank foods, engaging youth in food system issues, teaching youth cooking classes, and much more.

 Eating a Healthy Anicinabe Plate

 From Brokenhead Ojibway Nation, Sagkeeng First Nation, and FMM – Eating a Healthy Anicinabe Plate

 Review of literature for program design and interventions.

 Population health approach for children and youth